 - King of All Cosmos: God is a jerk.

 - Papa Moai sees all, knows all — but can't be bothered to help a little boy because it'd strain his back.

 - Phrase Catcher: I hate you, Milkman Dan.

 - Robot Buddy: Mr. Bix is a subversion.
 A vomiting, kid-microwaving subversion.

-- Smug Snake: Milkman Dan tries to be a Magnificent Bastard and usually succeeds.
+- Smug Snake: Milkman Dan tries to be one and usually succeeds.
 It makes getting pwned by little Karen all the funnier.

 - Standard '50s Father: Ted is a very deranged parody.

 - The Voice: We almost never see Ted's wife, just her speech bubbles.
 (She has appeared once from behind in a strip but otherwise follows this trope.)
 One strip implies she may be some kind of alien.